t0mmyt/seisglitch/Docs/source/timer.rst

 For specifics regarding each option see the config.yml.
-After having entered the `time` options in the ``config.yml``, run from the time function from terminal like so:
+After having entered the `time` options in the ``config.yml``, run the time function from terminal like so:
 ::

     seisglitch time path/to/config.yml